 In June we plan to visit the coastal town of Bantry, located in West Cork County, Ireland.
-Our first visit to this part of Ireland will be via a 14-day Celtic Kingdoms cruise.
+Our first visit to this part of Ireland will be via a 14-Day Celtic Explorer Cruise.

 The town of Bantry, we learned, has a population of less than 3,500 people.
 It’s located at the head of Bantry Bay, a deep water, wind-sheltered harbor on the Atlantic Ocean with an interesting history.

 1. Bantry was a small, self-sufficient hamlet of farmers and fishermen until the start of the 17th century when significant numbers of English settlers began arriving, drawn to the area by reports of vast shoals of pilchards in the bay.
 (Pilchards are also known as “sardines that are more than six inches long.”)

 2. With the financial success of fishing, Bantry expanded rapidly with numerous ‘Fish Palaces’ around the harbor by 1725.